shusenwu/life/Interview/interview-questions.md

 skills and experiences may help me in the future work.

 ### Are you currently authorized to work in the United States without restriction?
 Would you need sponsorship now or in the future?
 I have a student F-1 visa and I am under the process of applying OPT.
-I will need the company sponsor H1B visa.
+I will need the company sponsor me H1B visa.

 ### When will your OPT start?
 I am currently under the process of applying OPT and I think it will start on May after I graduate from university.